80 firefighters tackling blaze at 17-storey block of flats in London

 80 firefighters tackle blaze at 17-storey block of flats in London

-Half of a five-room flat on the 15th floor of the block is alight and part of the roof is on fire
+‘This is going to be a protracted incident,’ London Fire Brigade says

-Scores of firefighters are tackling a fire at a 17-storey block of flats in southeast London, prompting the evacuation of around 120 people.
+A fire at a 17-storey block of flats in London is being tackled by scores of firefighters, with some 120 people evacuated so far.

-A dozen fire engines carrying around 80 firefighters are at the scene of the fire in Bromley, London Fire Brigade (LFB) said.
+While fire crews at the scene in Bromley are making “steady progress”, London Fire Brigade (LFB) warned that it is “going to be a protracted incident”.

+The emergency services were alerted to the blaze just before midday, with the brigade’s 999 control centre receiving 88 calls about the fire.

-Half of a five-room flat on the 15th floor of the block in St Mark’s Square is alight and part of the roof is also on fire.
+Half of a five-room flat on the 15th floor of the block in St Mark’s Square was alight and part of the roof was also on fire.

-Firefighters were called at 11.58am and are still at the scene.
-The brigade’s 999 control centre received 88 calls alerting them to the blaze.
+There have been no injuries reported and evacuated residents have been taken to nearby St Mark’s Church while they wait for further news, with Bromley Council said to be providing support.

 Station commander Colin Digby, who is at the scene, said: “Crews are making steady progress.
 This is going to be a protracted incident and we expect our crews to be on scene for several hours to come.”